19hours/sg-statutes/Acts/Public Utilities Act.md

 ### Power to enter and investigate

-55B\.
-If an authorised officer has reasonable grounds to suspect that an offence under this Act has been committed, he may, at any time without notice, enter any premises and do all or any of the following for the purpose of investigating the suspected offence under this Act:
+55B\.—(1) An authorised officer may, at any time without notice, enter any premises or board any vessel in any reservoir or waterway, and do all or any of the following for the specified purposes:

-(a) search the premises and take possession of any thing found therein and reasonably believed to be connected to the commission of the offence;
+(a) search the premises or vessel and take possession of any thing found in the premises or vessel;

-(b) require the production of records, certificates, notices and documents relating or reasonably believed to relate to the offence, wherever and by whomsoever kept, and take and retain extracts or copies thereof;
+(b) require the production of, and take and retain extracts from or copies of, records, certificates, notices and documents (wherever and by whoever they are kept);

 (c) take and retain samples of any materials (whether solid, liquid, gaseous or vapour) found for the purpose of analysis;

-(d) take such photographs as the authorised officer thinks necessary for the purposes of the investigation;
+(d) take such photographs or video recordings as the authorised officer thinks necessary;

-(e) require any person whom the authorised officer finds in the premises to produce his identity card or other identification papers for inspection for the purpose of the investigation.
+(e) require any person whom the authorised officer finds in the premises or vessel to produce his identity card or other identification papers for inspection.

+(2) In subsection (1), “specified purposes” means all or any of the following purposes:

+(a) to ascertain whether the requirements imposed by or under this Act are complied with;

+(b) to investigate a suspected offence under this Act;

+(c) to investigate whether there is any circumstance that may result in the suspension or cancellation of a plumber’s licence.

-[Act 9 of 2012 wef 01/09/2012]
+[Act 11 of 2018 wef 01/04/2018]

 ### Offences committed by bodies corporate, etc.